 This year, CBS is charging as much as $5 million for a 30-second Super Bowl ad.
 That’s 11 percent higher than the base price of $4.5 million that NBC charged in the 2015 Super Bowl, which was the most-watched broadcast in the history of U.S. television at around 114 million viewers.
 According to Kantar Media, the price of a 30-spot has increased by approximately 75 percent over the last decade alone, and generates a total of $2.19 billion in sales.

 Some argue that the estimated $377 million each brand will spend on its Super Bowl ad is worth the cost (which includes talent, filming, editing, overhead).
-They point out that Super Bowl commercials not only capture more eyeballs than almost any other event, they get recirculated for years and that the hype over Super Bowl ads brings a ton of free PR.
+They point out that Super Bowl commercials not only capture more eyeballs than almost any other event, but they also get recirculated for years and that the hype over Super Bowl ads brings a ton of free PR.

 The Coke Super Bowl ad featuring “Mean” Joe Green aired during the heyday of the Pittsburgh Steelers (my team).
 The ad was shown during Super Bowl 1980 — a 60-second spot and is being resurrected for NASCAR in 2015.
 It’s been replayed 1000’s of times and still gets a lot of play on YouTube (BTW, the Apple 1984 Super Bowl ad has almost 1.5 million views on YouTube).